Elaine L. Chao, 2013 Keynote Speaker

 - Dr. Zbigniew Brzezinski, former National Security Advisor

-- Madeleine Albright, former Secretary of State
+- Elaine L. Chao, former Secretary of Labor

 - James Sasser, former Ambassador to China